akohlmey/lammps/doc/src/pair_table.rst

 values.
 The keyword specifies a section of the file.
 The cutoff is an optional coefficient.
 If not specified, the outer cutoff in the table itself (see below) will be used to build the internal table for forces and energy.
-If the custoff is specified, only data from the file to the cutoff is used to create the internal table.
+If the cutoff is specified, only data from the file to the cutoff is used to create the internal table.
 The format of this file is described below.